• Wave icon Trip Type: Coastal

 Discretionary tipping of the Rubicon 3 crew

-The trip price is 5% less than we would normally charge.
-This is to allow you at the end of your adventure to offer a combined 5-10% tip to the Rubicon 3 skipper and mate if you feel they have delivered exceptional performance.
-This tip is entirely discretionary.
+We’ve priced this trip 5-10% lower than we otherwise would to allow you the option, at the end of your adventure, to offer a discretionary tip to the Rubicon 3 skipper and mate if you feel they’ve provided exceptional service.
+A combined tip of 5-10% is suggested but is entirely at your discretion and based on your satisfaction with their performance.
 See our FAQs here.

 St Lucia